TIBCOSoftware/snappydata/docs/troubleshooting/member_startup_problems.md

 # Member Startup Problems

-This section provides information and resolutions for the issues faced duri[[ng the startup of cluster members. </br>
+This section provides information and resolutions for the issues faced during the startup of cluster members. </br>

 The following issues are included here: